d2i2k/datasharing/CodeBook.md

 ### Tidy Data Structure

-The final tidy dataset is a 180 by 49 matrix with 180 rows representing signal data on 30 subjects times six activities, and 49 columns corresponding to a unique identifier for Subject/Activity records, e.g., Subject 1_Walking (Row 1, Col 1), as well as 48 columns for means and standard deviations on each of the eight feature vectors as follows:
+The final tidy dataset is a 180 by 50 matrix with 180 rows representing signal data on 30 subjects times six activities, and 50 columns.
+Together the first two columns, (Subject, Activity) uniquely identify records or rows; whereas, the remaining 48 columns are means and standard deviations on each of the eight thee-dimensional feature vectors as follows:

 ###Column	|Heading	|Feature (Unit)	 	 				|Descriptive Statistic
 - 2	|tBodyAcc-mean()-X	|Accelerometer,Body (radians per sec)		|Mean (x)